-Docker-compose allows you to quickly run a Gen3 commons on a single computer or in a single VM in a matter of minutes.
+Compose Services allow you to quickly run a Gen3 commons on a single computer or in a single VM in a matter of minutes.

 This option is suitable for those that wish to run a small data commons, experiment with the technology, or even do local development on the Gen3 services.
-Using this method does not get you the full suite of automation, and logging for Gen3 commons.

 Cloud automation is how we deploy Gen3 data commons in production environments on Amazon Web Services, Google Cloud Platform, Microsoft Azure, and OpenStack environments.
 Cloud automation is fully featured supporting integrated logging, security, and compliance steps.
 With cloud automation, we utilize Kubernetes to orchestrate our services into a scalable environment that can be run in a cost efficient manner for many tens to thousands of users.